Drone Aviation (OTCMKTS:DRNE) Stock Crosses Below Fifty Day Moving Average of $1.15

-Shares of Drone Aviation Holding Corp (OTCMKTS:DRNE – Get Rating) passed below its 50-day moving average during trading on Friday .
-The stock has a 50-day moving average of $1.15 and traded as low as $1.07.
-Drone Aviation shares last traded at $1.15, with a volume of 48,300 shares traded.
+Drone Aviation Holding Corp (OTCMKTS:DRNE – Get Rating)’s share price passed below its 50 day moving average during trading on Friday .
+The stock has a 50 day moving average of $1.15 and traded as low as $1.07.
+Drone Aviation shares last traded at $1.15, with a volume of 48,300 shares changing hands.

 Drone Aviation Price Performance